ptesser/swagger-utilities/README.md

 This **example** is valid for Typescript Angular generator of Swagger version 2 inside an Angular progect.

-I'm assuming that Swagger tools are under `doc/api/` folder and that there is another folder on the same repository that manage the front-end (`front-end/`).
+I'm assuming that Swagger tools are under `doc/api/` folder and that there is another folder on the same repository that manages the front-end (`front-end/`).

 Structure: